 - 6 Final Thoughts

-First of All: Have a Consistent Way to Measure
+First, Have a Consistent Way to Measure

 Measuring charcoal isn’t like measuring spices or sauces — you can’t put it in a measuring cup or just “add a pinch.”